 The Rebecca Rioter

-This story tells the tale of Evan Williams, a young working class man, struggling to come to terms with the injustice and social inequalities of the world he lives in.
-His rebellious actions have dramatic consequences not only for himself, but inadvertently, for the woman he loves.
+First published in 1880, The Rebecca Rioter is a novel based the notorious Rebecca Riots in south and west Wales in the early nineteenth century.
+The story tells the tale of Evan Williams, a young working-class man, struggling to come to terms with the injustice and social inequalities of the world he lives in.
+His rebellious actions have dramatic consequences, not only for himself, but also inadvertently for the woman he loves...